About Herb Cohen

 Herb Cohen is a Registered, Board Certified, and Licensed Creative Art Therapist.
-He is certified in EMDR therapy and is an approved consultant by the EMDR International Association (EMDRIA).
-Herb was the Director of Stepping Stones PROS Program in Huntington, for Family Service League for 20 years and left to manifest a full time private psychotherapy practice.
-In all Herb has accrued over 30 years of clinical experience.
-He is Co- Coordinator for the LI EMDR Regional Network.
-Herb also Co-Chairs the Long Island Committee on Sexual Abuse and Family Violence.
+He is certified in EMDR psychotherapy and is an approved consultant by the EMDR International Association (EMDRIA) Herb Cohen is certified in clinical hypnotherapy.
+Herb was the Director of Stepping Stones PROS Program in Huntington, for Family Service League for 20 years and left to manifest a full-time private psychotherapy practice.
+In all Herb has accrued over 40 years of clinical experience.
+He was Co- Coordinator for the LI EMDR Regional Network.
+Herb was Co-Chairs of the Long Island Committee on Sexual Abuse and Family Violence.

 Education, Experience & Philosophy